milfont/djr/README.md

-= djr
+## DJR

-DJR will generate the JavaScript code from Rails Controllers to allow browsers to securely call into Ruby code almost as if it was running locally
+DJR (Direct jQuery Remoting, inspired in DWR [http://directwebremoting.org/dwr/index.html]) will generate the JavaScript code from Rails Controllers to allow browsers to securely call into Ruby code almost as if it was running locally

 ## Getting started